 There has been some speculation that President Cheese derived its name from Grandfather Tequila’s enterprise, but those rumors have never been substantiated.

-The Brie is operated by Huey P. “Navin” Newsom, nephew of California Governor Gavin Newsom.
+The Brie is owned and operated by Huey P. “Navin” Newsom, the disowned nephew of California Pope Gavin Newsom.

 Navin was born a poor black child in Oakland, where he later reported illegal immigrants to ICE, had sex with the husband of his chief of staff, and invented the Sanctuary City.